willymcallister/willymcallister.github.io/_articles/node-voltage.md

 ![Easy node solved]({{ site.baseurl }}{% link i/node_voltage4.svg %}){: .centered :}

+{% capture summary %}Is node $b$ easy?{% endcapture %}
+{% capture details %}
+Node $b$ is connected to the reference node through a source, so you might think node $b$ is easy.
+It's not.
+That's because it is a current source, not a voltage source.
+A current source doesn't tell you its voltage---you have to figure that out from everything else in the circuit.
+{% endcapture %}{% include details.html %}

 ### Write Kirchhoff's Current Law for the remaining node(s)

 The next step is to write KCL equations for the remaining nodes.
 For us, that's just node $\greenD b$.